Fast Forward Your Business with Inventory Management Best Practices for 2018

 Traditional sales channels are typically online and offline stores.
 Have you explored the potential of B2B sales for your business?
 Unlike B2C retail where you need to entice fickle customers to purchase from you, B2B sales are more transactional in nature.

 Your business customers are buying from you in order to replenish stock or to fulfil their orders.
-While still minuscule in size compared with the vast retail e-commerce market, the prospect of growing B2B sales should not be ignored by your company.
+The prospect of growing B2B sales should not be ignored by your company even though it is still minuscule in size compared with the vast retail e-commerce market,.

 EMERGE App includes a free B2B e-commerce platform called EMERGE Cart.
 You simply create a purchasing account for your customer, specify what products they can see, and then assign a price list.
 Your customer logs in with their email address and password and browses your instant product catalog.
 They add their purchases to a shopping cart and then check out.
 A sales order will be automatically created and listed in EMERGE App.

 The benefits of automation of business purchases cannot be underestimated.
 Your business customers have the convenience of purchasing from you 24/7, important when you are operating across different time zones around the world!
 The automatic creation of sales orders frees up sales staff to focus on other high-touch and higher-valued added work.

 10. Get Rid Of Deadstock Fast!

 Deadstock is the bane of every business dealing with inventory.
 This generally means stuff that has not seen sales for the past 12 months and is now taking up valuable space in your warehouse and retail shelves.

 Deadstock is unavoidable due to fast shifting winds in technological obsolescence, seasonal tastes or fashion.
 Or just plain, bad purchasing decisions.
 Without dwelling on the if’s and why’s, it’s best to get rid of them quickly and move on.
 Your money is tied up in deadstock and it’s better to cut your losses now.